Skip to content

 They have been trying to determine the exact relationship between the eastern towhee and the spotted towhee.

-This means that they prefer to build their nests and raise their young in areas that are filled with dense vegetation and shrubs.
+This means they prefer to build their nests and raise their young in areas filled with dense vegetation and shrubs.
 The brushy areas provide the eastern towhees with the necessary cover and protection for their breeding activities.

-These habitats are abundant in eastern North America, making it an ideal place for the eastern towhee to thrive and reproduce.
-By studying the breeding habitats of the eastern towhee, scientists can gain insights into their.
+These habitats are abundant in eastern North America, making it an ideal place for the east towhee to thrive and reproduce.
+Scientists can gain insights into their breeding habitats by studying the eastern towhee’s breeding habitats.

 KingdomAnimalia